I-GUIDE/data-catalog-archive/schema/core.md

 ### Spatial Coverage

-**SpatialCoverage** is a property of the `CreativeWork` class that is used to indicate the location for which the content is valid.
+[Schema:spatialCoverage](https://schema.org/spatialCoverage) is a property of the `CreativeWork` class that is used to indicate the location for which the content is valid.
 This can also be used to indicate the focus area of the content.
-This should be expressed using the `Place` subtype.
+This should be expressed using the [Schema:Place](https://schema.org/Place) subtype.
 There are numerous ways to describe the location of content, below are several common ones.

 A generic location may look like this: